theonion/videohub-player/README.md

 Check the output, releasing will fail if you have a dirty git index or if tests fail.
 If the release succeeds this script will print out the version tag.

+### Release Candidates

+The release process never commits the `dist/` directory to master.
+The only commit that has `dist/` is the tagged commit.

+Before you're certain changes are production ready, release versions following this pattern: `major.minor.patch-rc#` (0.1.0-rc1, 0.1.0-rc2, etc.)

+Only when you're ready to deploy to production finalize on the non-rc version.